wmadill/weewx-cmon-wmadill/README.md

 http://lancet.mit.edu/mwall/projects/weather/releases/weewx-cmon-0.16.tgz.

 ## Changes
-The only change to date (April 2019) is the name of the public_html directory where the cmon files are.
+The only changes to date (April 2019) are the name of the public_html directory where the cmon files are and admusting the frequency on non-daily image generation.
 Eventually the extension will be modified for Raspberry Pi (requires schema changes) and the skin will be subsumed by the weewx-orcas-skin skin.

 ## Installation
 Install as described in "cmon-readme.txt", Matthew's original readme.txt.
 I